Menu

 What Is Structured Output?

-Structured output means the LLM returns data in a predefined format instead of free-form text.
-You define a schema — the exact fields, their types, and constraints.
-The model’s response must conform to that schema.
+In short, structured output means the LLM gives back data in a shape you picked.
+You list the fields, their types, and the rules.
+The response must match.

 python